naifen/rails-stimulus-google-tasks/README.md

 - TODO:
   * CRUD google tasks after connect
+  * Pagination

+- Features:
+  * Register with phone number or email using devise
+  * Connect to your google account API, store credentials in redis
+  * (Google API service object in `app/services/google_tasks_services`)
+  * CRUD google tasks with this web interface
+  * Use webpack and Stimulus as frontend

 - Directory layout: `app/frontend` contains all frontend Javascripts and stylesheets. eg, `app/frontend/controllers` contains Stimulus.js controllers